DraganCicic/O2-Quality/README.md

 - Be able to see the pollution in any city at any time
 - Save favorite cities
 - Check weather details in a city

-## Sample screen shot of the home page:

 ![Home Page](public/images/home_ss.png)